Dunlap Vision: The Leader in Eye Care in The Kankakee River Valley

-Our optometrists in Bourbonnais, IL are proud to offer advanced technology in a professional, friendly environment.
-Our team of doctors and eye care staff are here to care for all your vision needs including comprehensive eye exams, diagnosis and treatment of eye diseases (from conjunctivitis to glaucoma), vision therapy and low vision care.
-Our clinic includes an optical showroom with exclusive lines of designer frames, an on-site lens manufacturing lab and a caring staff of optometrist and opticians.
+Our optometrists in Bourbonnais, IL, Dr. Brent Dunlap, Dr. Lisa Jeziorny Kerouac and Dr. Tayler Peachey are proud to offer advanced technology in a professional, friendly environment.
+Our team of doctors and eye care staff are here to care for all your vision needs including comprehensive eye exams, diagnosis, and treatment of eye diseases (from conjunctivitis to glaucoma), vision therapy and low vision care.
+Our clinic includes an optical showroom with exclusive lines of designer frames, an on-site lens manufacturing lab and a caring staff of optometrists and opticians.

 Thorough Eye Care: Our focus is your eye health and eye care needs.
 Our Doctors of Optometry provide comprehensive eye care to patients of all ages, as well as treatments for a range of conditions including but not limited to: Infections, allergies, glaucoma, diabetic retinopathy, dry eye, cataracts and macular degeneration

-*Contact Lens Specialists: We can fit any brand of CL’s.
-All types including Daily Disposables, Multifocals, colored lenses, astigmatism.
+Contact Lens Specialists: We can fit any brand of contacts.
+All types including Daily Disposables, Multifocals, colored lenses, and astigmatism.

-* Stylish Frame Collection: Our frame gallery has the widest selection of frames and sunglasses in the area*Great Customer Service: We strive to provide the BEST patient experience.
-Read our reviews HERE
+Stylish Frame Collection: Our frame gallery has the widest selection of frames and sunglasses in the area.